am3lia-low/battle-of-berts-FOMC/README.md

 # Battle of BERTS - FOMC Hawkish-Dovish Stance Classification
 ### DSA4265 Take-Home Assignment 1
-this readme was kindly written using claude ai
+this readme and code cleanup was kindly written with claude ai

 -----